Skip to content

 • min_value

-• The minimum value of the specified geometric property for a segment to be included or excluded, depending on the mode.
+• The minimum value of the target attribute for a segment to be considered for inclusion or exclusion, depending on the mode.

 • Comfy dtype: INT